 Getting the right nutrients into your system can go a long way to support your mental health, so we’ve rounded up 5 major stress-busting nutritional tips, backed by research, so you can make every bite count.

 1. Eat Your Omegas

-As well as a whole host of health benefits, the two omega-3 fatty acids, EPA and DHA, found mainly in fish oil, have been found to produce anti-depressant effects in humans.
+As well as a whole host of health benefits, the two omega-3 fatty acids, EPA and DHA, found mainly in fish oil, have been found to positively affect mood.
 It’s thought that this might be because of the bioconversion of EPA to chemicals that are required by the brain, or that EPA and DHA influence neuronal signalling.

 Where do I find Omega-3?